abhishekrawat19/Python-Basics-to-Advanced/Basic Python/1.OOPS/2.Pillars/Abstraction/notes.md

 While working with real time project or designing the software or apps the Architects will make use of abstraction..

-# while working with real time project or designing the software ,apps the Architects
-    # will make use of abstraction..
 ### **Key Features of Abstraction:**
 1. **Hides Implementation Details:** The internal workings of a process are not exposed to the user.
 2. **Simplifies Software Development:** Users interact with only the necessary parts of the system.